jrs-innovation-center/movie-favorites-2/README.md

 ---

-## Step 7 - Edit the Movie favorite rank
+## Step 7 - Edit the Music favorite rank

 Create a new page component called edit-rank.js in the pages folder, connect the edit page via routing on the show movie favorite.
-Then allow the user to edit the rank of the selected movie, by loading the favorite on component did mount and saving the movie to the api on submit.
+Then allow the user to edit the rank of the selected music, by loading the favorite on component did mount and saving the movie to the api on submit.

 ---

-## Step 8 - Remove the Movie Favorite
+## Step 8 - Remove the Music Favorite

-On the show movie favorite page add a remove button, that prompts the user `are you sure?`.
+On the show music favorite page add a remove button, that prompts the user `are you sure?`.
 If answer is true then use fetch to remove the favorite from the api and state.

 ---

-## Step 9 - Sort Movie Favorite List by rank
+## Step 9 - Sort Music Favorite List by rank

 Add the movie rank to the list and sort by rank using the ramda sortBy function.
 Make sure the